SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

       }
    >> }

-Deinitializers are called automatically, just before instance destruction takes place.
+Deinitializers are called automatically, just before instance deallocation takes place.
-You are not allowed to call ``super.deinit`` yourself.
+You are not allowed to call a deinitializer yourself.
 Superclass deinitializers are inherited by their subclasses, and the superclass deinitializer is called automatically at the end of a subclass deinitializer implementation.
 Superclass deinitializers are always called, even if a subclass does not provide its own deinitializer.

-..
-TODO: note that this is true even if your subclass doesn't actually provide an explicit deinitializer itself.

-Because the instance has not yet been deallocated, a deinitializer can access all of the properties of the instance it is called on, and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).
+Because the instance has not yet been deallocated when a deinitializer is called, a deinitializer can access all properties of the instance it is called on, and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).

-Here's an example of ``deinit`` in action.
+Here's an example of a deinitializer in action.
 This example defines two new types, ``Bank`` and ``Player``, for a simple game.
 The ``Bank`` structure manages a made-up currency, which can never have more than 10,000 coins in circulation.